jaykansara2019/MechaCar_Statistical_Analysis/README.md

 - ***Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?***
-Yes, the linear model does predict the mpg of MechaCar prototypes, effectively considering the p-values of each variable.
+Yes, the linear model does predict the mpg of MechaCar prototypes effectively, considering the p-values of each variable.

 ## ***Deliverable 2, Summary Statistics on Suspension Coils***